Récap'IT: Real or fake cyberattack, are you testing?

 Hello ïžđŸŒž,

-• Always warm up
+• Always warm up first

-• CISOs more positive
+• More positive CISOs

-• The jumble column
+• The miscellaneous section

-• Cyber attacks of the month
+• Cyberattacks of the month

-• News from Youzer
+• News at Youzer

 đŸ€ș Always warm up

-Mobilians has suffered a massive ransomware cyberattack.
+Mobilians suffered a massive cyberattack with a ransom demand.

 The financial and reputational risk is major.

-It's up to French companies to arm themselves.
+French companies must arm themselves.

-Xavier Horent, Mobilians General Delegate.
+Xavier Horent, General Delegate of Mobilians.

-Cyber attack on Mobilians: it was an exercise
+Cyberattack on Mobilians: it was an exercise

-Get the best of the month's IT news.
+Receive the best IT news of the month.

 Deepfakes and fake accounts generated by AI are proliferating.

-The watchword is mistrust.
+The watchword is distrust.

 How certain accounts manipulate opinion

-🙂 CISOs more positive
+🙂 More positive CISOs

-CISOs want to change their image
+CISOs want to change the image people have of them

 Would you like to receive our white paper on identity and access management?